littledan/import-map-feature-tests/README.md

 In the context of the [WebAssembly/ESM integration proposal](https://github.com/webassembly/esm-integration), module specifiers can directly map to WebAssembly modules.
 When importing a WebAssembly module as an ES module, there's no particular chance to do these imperative `validate` checks.

-The X Framework has an image processing component which needs to `memcpy` some large ranges.
-It has compiled two different WebAssembly modules, one which uses the new feature `"/image.wasm"` and one which does not `"/image-legacy.wasm"`.
+The X Framework has an image processing component which needs to copy the memory backing some large ranges.
+It has compiled two different WebAssembly modules, one which uses the new feature proposal `"/image.wasm"` and one which does not `"/image-legacy.wasm"`.
 Imagine that the string `"nf0q29843n0vq340nfwe"` is the result of base-64 encoding a WebAssembly module which exercises the `memcpy` feature.
 The image processing component would include the following in its import map, to choose the right Wasm module:

 ```json
 {